menuPass

 S0262 QuasarRAT [1][8][14] Abuse Elevation Control Mechanism: Bypass User Account Control, Boot or Logon Autostart Execution: Registry Run Keys / Startup Folder, Command and Scripting Interpreter: Windows Command Shell, Credentials from Password Stores: Credentials from Web Browsers, Credentials from Password Stores, Data from Local System, Encrypted Channel: Symmetric Cryptography, Hide Artifacts: Hidden Window, Hide Artifacts: Hidden Files and Directories, Ingress Tool Transfer, Input Capture: Keylogging, Modify Registry, Non-Application Layer Protocol, Non-Standard Port, Proxy, Remote Services: Remote Desktop Protocol, Scheduled Task/Job: Scheduled Task, Subvert Trust Controls: Code Signing, System Information Discovery, System Location Discovery, System Network Configuration Discovery, System Owner/User Discovery, Unsecured Credentials: Credentials In Files, Video Capture

-S0153 RedLeaves [11][1] Application Layer Protocol: Web Protocols, Boot or Logon Autostart Execution: Shortcut Modification, Boot or Logon Autostart Execution: Registry Run Keys / Startup Folder, Command and Scripting Interpreter: Windows Command Shell, Credentials from Password Stores: Credentials from Web Browsers, Encrypted Channel: Symmetric Cryptography, File and Directory Discovery, Hijack Execution Flow: DLL Search Order Hijacking, Indicator Removal: File Deletion, Ingress Tool Transfer, Non-Standard Port, Obfuscated Files or Information, Screen Capture, System Information Discovery, System Network Configuration Discovery, System Network Connections Discovery, System Owner/User Discovery
+S0153 RedLeaves [12][1] Application Layer Protocol: Web Protocols, Boot or Logon Autostart Execution: Shortcut Modification, Boot or Logon Autostart Execution: Registry Run Keys / Startup Folder, Command and Scripting Interpreter: Windows Command Shell, Credentials from Password Stores: Credentials from Web Browsers, Encrypted Channel: Symmetric Cryptography, File and Directory Discovery, Hijack Execution Flow: DLL Search Order Hijacking, Indicator Removal: File Deletion, Ingress Tool Transfer, Non-Standard Port, Obfuscated Files or Information: Encrypted/Encoded File, Screen Capture, System Information Discovery, System Network Configuration Discovery, System Network Connections Discovery, System Owner/User Discovery

 S0159 SNUGRIDE [7] Application Layer Protocol: Web Protocols, Boot or Logon Autostart Execution: Registry Run Keys / Startup Folder, Command and Scripting Interpreter: Windows Command Shell, Encrypted Channel: Symmetric Cryptography